oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

    ```

    This command launches the Oppia development server in offline mode, and you can continue to perform your tasks as usual.
-   > NOTE: Ensure that you have already built Oppia for the first time before running this command.
-If not, run `make build` first (with internet connection), which downloads all the necessary third-party libraries, python dependencies, and the other services required for the Oppia development server.
+   > NOTE: Ensure that you have already built and run the Oppia development server for the first time before running this command.
+If not, run `make build` and then `make run-devserver` first (with internet connection), which downloads all the necessary third-party libraries, python dependencies, and the other services required for the Oppia development server.

 6. **Stop the Local Development Server**: To stop the local development server, execute the following command: